5 Reasons Why You May Need a Pop-Up Outlet in a Kitchen Countertop

 Countertop outlets are popping up in kitchens everywhere, but do you need one?

-From convenience to appearance, and code requirements, here are 5 reasons why you may want, or be required to have pop up countertop power outlets.
+From convenience to appearance to code requirements and safety, here are 5 reasons why you may want, or be required to have pop up countertop power outlets.

 1. Kitchen islands and peninsulas have their own unique electrical code.

 Some states or counties require at least one outlet to be in the countertop of an island or peninsula; however, sometimes more are needed.
 The same rule that applies to walls, sometimes applies to islands.
 Code can require the same number of outlets every 2 feet in an island or peninsula, since it doesn’t have a wall.

-2. Windows are in the way of wall outlets, sink and range considerations
+2. Windows are in the way of wall outlets, as well as sink and range considerations.

 Code requires walls to have outlet spacing every 2 feet in kitchens.
 If a window is where an outlet needs to be, then installing an outlet that pops out of your countertop might be your only option.

-The countertop space behind a sink and a wall can't exceed 18" without an outlet on the wall behind it, the space behind a range and a wall can't exceed 24" and has the same requirement.
+The countertop space behind a sink and a wall can't exceed 18" without an outlet on the wall behind it, the space between a range and a wall can't exceed 24" and has the same requirement.
 If there is no wall behind your sink or range to install an outlet, and you have exceeded these limits, then you may need an outlet in your countertop to pass code.

 3. Keep dangerous and unsightly cords from hanging over the sides of islands.

 With the popularity of large flat islands in recent years, it has become common to place outlets on the sides of islands.
 These hanging cords have become a safety hazard for children, from catching them with their arms while running, to the little ones pulling on the cords and small appliances toppling on them.
 A pop up outlet placed directly in the countertop keeps the cords out of the way so children don't have the option to pull on the cords, as well as trip or get tangled in the cord.
 Removing the dangling cord also prevents adults and guests from the same accidents.